gnovos/retainrelease/README.md

 3) Under no conditions may you use this code on mars.

 *note: provision #3 is utterly non-negotioable.
-Don't ask why, you don't want to know.*
+Don't ask why, you don't want to know, but trust me on this.*